September 12, 2023

 People may also purchase World of Hyatt points as a gift for someone else.
 Purchases follow the same limits whether you are buying points for yourself or as a gift.

 The primary use of Hyatt points is for hotel stays with World of Hyatt.
 This is where you will find the best value.
-World of Hyatt uses a few different award charts for determining how many points are required for an award night.
-Hyatt recently released pricing for premium suites, which means that you can book a wide variety of room types using your Hyatt points and know the cost upfront.
-Here are your best options:
+A few different World of Hyatt rewards charts determine how many points are required for an award night.

-Hotel Category | Standard room | Regency/Grand Club | Standard suite | Premium suite |
+Hotel Category | Standard Room | Regency/Grand Club | Standard Suite | Premium Suite |

 ---|---|---|---|---|